WilliamY97/LearningJournal/Data Science/Deep Learning/Convolutional Networks.md

 **Weight Sharing:** When you know two inputs can contain the same kind of information, then you join their weights and train the weights jointly for those inputs.

+## Application to Images

+Channel is a conventional term used to refer to a certain component of an image.
+An image from a standard digital camera will have three channels – red, green and blue – you can imagine those as three 2d-matrices stacked over each other (one for each color), each having pixel values in the range 0 to 255.

+A grayscale image, on the other hand, has just one channel.
+We only consider grayscale images, since they are easier for your classifier to learn.
+So we will have a single 2d matrix representing an image.
+The value of each pixel in the matrix will range from 0 to 255 – zero indicating black and 255 indicating white.